Sales Automation

 Build agentic workflows when:

-• You need personalization that templates cannot achieve
+• You need personalization that templates can't pull off

-• You are processing 500+ new prospects per week and manual research is the bottleneck
+• You're processing 500+ new prospects per week and manual research is the bottleneck

-• You have validated your sales motion and are now scaling it aggressively
+• You've validated your sales motion and you're scaling it aggressively

-The hybrid approach is usually right: use off-the-shelf tools as the foundation (CRM, email sequencer, meeting scheduler) and build agentic workflows on top for the high-value, differentiated tasks (research, personalization, reply handling).
-This is exactly how we architect client systems.
+The hybrid approach is usually right.
+Use off-the-shelf tools as the foundation (CRM, email sequencer, meeting scheduler) and build agentic workflows on top for the high-value, differentiated tasks (research, personalization, reply handling).
+That's how we architect client systems.

 For a full picture of how this fits into a complete sales automation stack, see sales automation for B2B: everything you need to know.